 Id., at 541.

 By sharing this, I do not intend to communicate that police are ineffective or undedicated.
 I appreciate the service of each and every law enforcement officer and military service member.
 They put their lives on the line for us every day.
 They are patriots and heroes.
 For that, I am deeply grateful.
 However, we must keep in mind that the mission of our uniformed services is to protect our community and nation.
 Except for a few exceptions, their mission is not to protect each and every one of us individually.
 That reminds me of a funny quip – A little old lady asked a cowboy why he carried a Colt .45 revolver on his hip?
-The grizzled rancher smiled kindly and replied, “Well Ma’am, it’s than a cop.”
+The grizzled rancher smiled kindly and replied, “Well Ma’am, it’s lighter than a cop.”
 The lady follow-up with, “So, what are you so afraid of?”
 Mr. Cowboy leaned closer and replied, “Nothing”.
 We People have fire extinguishers because they want to a tool to stop fire, not because they are afraid of it.

 Just the same, each and every one of us must take personal responsibility for our own safety and that of our loved ones.
 At a bar luncheon a while back, Spokane Co.
 Sheriff, Ozzie Knezovich, told me that his deputies can’t be everywhere at all times in his jurisdiction, so he views every law abiding and responsible citizen as an extension of his force.
 Thinking back to my childhood again, I knew every neighbor on our street.
 They all knew me and my family, too.
 If any of use saw anything out of the ordinary, that news traveled like wildfire and the fathers would pull together and address it.
 Situational awareness is keen.